 73 Clarendon Rd., Notting Hill

-The flower kiosk on Elgin Crescent is a Notting Hill icon, part of a floristry business that's now twenty-five years old and still going strong.
+This iconic floristry business is thirty years old—and still going strong.
 Lush, colorful, and seasonal bunches—inspired by the English countryside—are what's on offer at this legendary spot, which is why they've been endlessly replicated across the city.
 Harper & Tom's offers flower delivery subscriptions—they will come and arrange all the vases in your house—along with gardening contracts in a similar, countrified vein.

 206 Westbourne Grove, Notting Hill

 This Notting Hill shop started out selling traditional tailored swim trunks for men and women, and the brand quickly expanded to include more colorful and extremely well-made basics.
 There is also an outpost in the Hamptons.

 It's all about bright colors and all things British-made here.
 Favorites are the selection of vintage globes, satchels, enamelware, and classic old-school bus paraphernalia.

 Nikki Tibbles’s flower emporium has been around for over twenty years, making her a household name and her shops—a concession at the entrance to Liberty, a landmarked turquoise street island in Notting Hill, and a formal Chelsea boutique—an institution.
 You can count on Wild at Heart for its signature graphic bouquets, which make perfect gifts no matter what the occasion.
 The seasonal jam-jar arrangements make a particularly thoughtful gift for the host as they're so easy to throw on the table or mantle for quick dinnertime décor.

 36 Ledbury Road, Notting Hill